sec51/honeymail/README.md

 ### Dependencies

 The project is now using go vendoring.
-So all dependencies are inside the `vendor` folder
+So all dependencies are inside the `vendor` folder.

 ### License